ThinkPad: ThinkPad Reserve Edition (2007)

 The "15-year anniversary" ThinkPad model (based on a X60s laptop).
 This model was initially known inside of Lenovo as the "Scout".
 This was the name of the horse ridden by Tonto, the sidekick from the 1950s television series The Lone Ranger.
 Lenovo envisioned the Scout as a very high-end ThinkPad that would be analogous to a luxury car.
 Each unit was covered in fine leather embossed with its owners initials.
 Extensive market research was conducted on how consumers would perceive this form factor.
-It was determined that they appreciated that it emphasised warmth, nature, and human relations over technology.
+It was determined that they appreciated that it emphasized warmth, nature, and human relations over technology.
 The Scout was soon renamed the ThinkPad Reserve Edition.
 It came bundled with premium services including a dedicated 24-hour technical support hotline that would be answered immediately.
 It was released in 2007 and sold for $5,000 in the United States.